-The OpenSSH daemon reads /etc/ssh/sshd_config and any extra files loaded through Include.
-Running sshd -t parses that configuration tree and checks the sanity of the configured host keys, while sshd -t -f /path/to/file validates a staged file before it replaces the live one.
+The OpenSSH daemon reads /etc/ssh/sshd_config and any files matched by an Include directive, commonly /etc/ssh/sshd_config.d/*.conf on current Linux packages.
+The sshd -t test parses that configuration tree and checks configured host keys, while sshd -t -f /path/to/file validates a staged file before it replaces the live configuration.

 $ sudoedit /etc/ssh/sshd_config